Umlesh Yadav

 Umlesh Yadav (born 1958) is an Indian politician from Sarfabad village in Noida, Uttar Pradesh.
 She is the first politician to be disqualified by the Election Commission of India in 2011 for a period of 3 years for suppression of her election expenses incurred when she was elected as an MLA.
-Umlesh was MLA representing Bisauli constituency from 2007 to 2011.
+Umlesh was MLA representing Bisauli constituency from 2007 to 2012.

-Umlesh Yadav is married to D. P. Yadav, a former Member of Parliament.
+Umlesh Yadav is married to D. P. Yadav, a former Member of Parliament of Sambhal (1996–98).

 Personal life

 She is the wife of the politician D. P. Yadav.
 The Yadav family, who became wealthy through the liquor business, may be the richest political family in Uttar Pradesh, with declared net assets of ₹260 million (₹26 crores) as of 2007.

 In her election affidavit of 2017, she has mentioned that her assets are worth ₹55.10 crores and liabilities are worth ₹7.95 crores.

 Family

 She has 2 sons: Vikas Yadav and Kunal Singh Yadav and 2 daughters including Bharti Yadav.

 Kunal Singh contested the Sahaswan seat in 2022 on Rashtriya Parivartan Dal ticket but he lost the election to a Samajwadi Party candidate.

 Vikas Yadav is a convicted murderer of Nitish Katara, and convicted in the Jessica Lal murder case.
 The murder of Katara was perpetrated because her daughter Bharti Yadav had fallen in love with Nitish.
 Bharti Yadav got married on 1 November 2009 to a Gurgaon-based businessman Yatin Rao, who is a son of a Haryana government officer.